sch/sol-lewitt/README.md

 Copyright © 2014 FIXME

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.

+# OK now, my stuff

+Some SVG info: the closure libraries used to have a generic drawing API that's implemented in canvas, SVG, and VML modules.
+They deprecated it.

+The SVG lib is pretty useful still though, and this project uses it for low-level drawing commands without incurring heavy libs like Snap.svg or building it up with a virtual dom library, since we're simply re-drawing everything when changes occur.
+Maybe unwise.